• Disease Overview

 Introduction

-Guillain-Barré syndrome (GBS) is a rare, rapidly progressive disease due to inflammation of the nerves (polyneuritis) causing muscle weakness, sometimes progressing to complete paralysis.
+Guillain-Barré syndrome (GBS) is a rare, rapidly progressive disease due to inflammation of the nerves causing muscle weakness, sometimes progressing to complete paralysis.
 GBS affects about one or two people each year in every 100,000 population.
 Its exact cause is unknown.
 About half the people with the disease have a gastrointestinal or respiratory infection a few days before the onset.
 According to strong evidence, the infection produces an immune response which damages the nerve fibers causing weakness and loss of sensation.
-In milder disease the damage only affects the sheaths of the nerve fibers (like the coating round an electric wire).
+In milder disease, the damage only affects the sheaths of the nerve fibers (like the coating round an electric wire).
 This blocks the transmission of nerve impulses.
-It can recover completely in a few weeks.
-In more severe disease, the immune response damages the conducting cores of the nerve fibers (that is the electric wires themselves).
-This takes longer to get better and may cause permanent weakness.
+These patients can recover completely in a few weeks.
+In more severe disease, the immune response damages the conducting cores of the nerve fibers (like the electric wires themselves).
+It takes longer for these patients to get better and may cause permanent weakness.

 • Next section >